-This story is based primarily on the new edition of Top 10 San Francisco 2019, a DK Eyewitness Travel Guide, to which I contributed content and updates.
+This story is based primarily on the new edition of Top 10 San Francisco, a DK Eyewitness Travel Guide, to which I contributed content and updates.
 This is a perfect, pocket-sized guidebook for your friends who are in town for just a day or two — and/or to help them get organized before they arrive here!
-(Let me know if you’d like SF in 3 Days or SF in 7 Days, and I’ll email them to you.)
+(Let me know if you’d like to read SF in 3 Days or SF in 7 Days, and I’ll email them to you.)

 Can you imagine visitors spending just one day in San Francisco? (or in Yosemite or in L.A. ?).
 Well, in fact, many people do exactly that . . . it’s a bucket list thing.

-Nonetheless, even if only 24 hours in San Francisco, you and/or your visiting friends can enjoy a rewarding long day in the City by the Bay!
+Nonetheless, even if you have only 24 hours in San Francisco, you and/or your visiting friends can enjoy a rewarding long day in the City by the Bay!

 One perfect day of sightseeing, noshing, shopping and art-viewing is easy to do on foot and by cable car, streetcar, or Uber, from Fisherman’s Wharf to Union Square and the museum mecca South of Market, topped off by a sparkling evening along the Embarcadero.